Pony Baseball Rules 2015

 wear a protective cup during practice and games.
 Catchers must wear a catcher's

-mask and protective headgear during practice and all games.
+mask with throat guard and protective headgear during practice and all games.
 Metal cleats are

 allowed.
 Baseball bats - please see note above.